FubarDevelopment/restsharp.portable/README.md

 # News #

+* A port of an OAuth 2.0 library will be available soon!
-Version 1.8.0 is coming soon - with support for OAuth 1.0
+* Version 1.8.0 is available now!

 # Supported platforms